 Guidelines for Panel Speakers, Chairs, and Respondents

-As you prepare for your session in Berlin, please keep in mind these standards of good academic etiquette as well as the practices of this particular conference.
+As you prepare for your session in Boston, please keep in mind these standards of good academic etiquette as well as the practices of this particular conference.

 - Registration and membership.
 All participants must be members of RSA for the conference year (2016).
 Current membership allows you to register at the member rate.
 Registration pays for the costs

 of organizing and running the meeting, and everyone must register in order to participate in any capacity, and to attend sessions.

 - Contacting your panel members.
 You can contact members of your panel by doing a Member Search from the Membership menu of this site (sign in to the site first: members' contact information is only made available to other members).

 - Commitment to attend; no third-party readers.
 Should illness or other emergency